doctest/doctest/scripts/random_dev_notes.md

-- move stuff from fwd to impl

 - benchmark new assertion macros

-- see how much lines of code they are

-- maybe put them in a separate header...
+- see how much lines of code they are - and maybe put them in a separate header...